Diagnostic Yield of Gene Testing in Severe Hypercholesterolemia

 The authors concluded that among individuals with LDL cholesterol ≥190 mg/dl, gene sequencing identified a FH mutation in <2%, but for any given observed LDL cholesterol, FH mutation carriers are at substantially increased risk for CAD.

 This study reports that among those with severe hypercholesterolemia, only a small fraction (<2%) carries a FH mutation.
 However, within any level of LDL cholesterol, those who carried FH mutation were at substantially higher risk for CAD compared to those who did not.
 This increased CAD risk among mutation carriers appears at least partially due to a greater cumulative exposure to LDL cholesterol over a lifetime.
 Additional research is indicated to determine the relative contributions of other genetic variants and lifestyle factors and evaluate the clinical utility/benefit of genetic testing in patients with severe hypercholesterolemia.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Clinical Topic Collection: Dyslipidemia, Prevention, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Primary Hyperlipidemia
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Atherosclerotic Disease (CAD/PAD), Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Primary Hyperlipidemia

 Keywords: Coronary Artery Disease, Cholesterol, LDL, Dyslipidemias, Genetic Testing, Hypercholesterolemia, Hyperlipoproteinemia Type II, Metabolic Syndrome X, Primary Prevention, Risk Factors

 < Back to Listings